 This section uses the traditional personal finance lens to think about what type of bitcoin products we may need.
 Because of bitcoin’s unique properties, we cannot imitate conventional financial products and assume that the same solutions apply.
 And even if we could, this might be an excellent opportunity to take a fresh look and design new solutions for today’s world.
 Bitcoin is also global by nature, so consider the unique circumstances of your users’ lives.

 Day-to-day spending #

-From a portability perspective, many of these payments happen outside of our homes.
-This makes mobile wallet applications ideally suited, which allow us to take advantage of the unique benefits of smartphones.
-Convenient camera access allows for quick scanning of QR payment code and NFC support (Near-Field Communication) lets us pay just by holding our phone next to a card reader.
+Nearly all of these payments happen outside of our homes.
+This makes mobile wallet apps for smartphones ideal replacements for physical cash.
+Convenient camera access allows for payment via QR code, and NFC support (Near-Field Communication) lets us pay by holding our phones next to card readers.

-For more on this use case, see the daily spending case study.
+For more on this use case, see the daily spending reference design.

 Monthly budgeting #

 Higher value payments such as rent, utilities, car payments, and groceries are seldom paid for in cash.
 Instead, they are tied to service providers with payment mechanisms such as checks or bank transfers.

 For recurring payments, some of these mechanisms let businesses regularly deduct money from accounts without customers approving each transaction.